Vyral/base-template/_posts/2021-05-28-what-is-an-arranged-home-sale.md

 {% include excerpt.html %}

 The central Ohio market is hotter than ever, and it’s been a challenge for both buyers and sellers.
-Buyers are having to compete with multiple offers in order to win a home, and sellers are trying to wind up homeless as they sell their properties and look for new ones to buy themselves.
+Buyers are having to compete with multiple offers in order to win a home, and sellers are trying to avoid winding up homeless as they sell their properties and look for new ones to buy themselves.

 **One solution that we at Vision Realty offer is an arranged home sale.** We’ve created a list of buyers and sellers, and we reach out to people directly to match our buyers with sellers and vice versa.
 That means we can find a replacement property for you, let you preview it, and if after that, you’d like to put your current home on the market, we’ll already have an arranged sale for you.